msnehagup/biztalk-docs/biztalk/core/azure-blob-adapter.md

 1. Create a send port using the File adapter.
 Within your send port properties, set the **Destination folder** to **C:\Temp\Out\\**, and set the and **File name** to **%MessageID%.xml**.
 2. In your File send port properties, set the **Filters** to  `BTS.ReceivePortName == BlobReceivePort`.
 3. Create a receive port named "BlobReceivePort", and create an Azure Blob storage receive location within, then start it.
-4. Upload an file to the specified blob container match the blob prefix in Azure portal, look for messages in the destination folder (c:\temp\out).
+4. Upload a file to the specified blob container in Azure portal.
+Do pay attention to matching prefix as you have configured in the adapter.
+Look for messages in the destination folder (c:\temp\out).

 >[!IMPORTANT]
 >Azure Blob storage receive adapter will delete the blob after it is submitted into BizTalk MessageBox.

 ## High Availability of Azure Blob storage adapter

-Azure Blob storage receive adapter supports receiving high-availability.
-Add multiple host instances into same Azure Blob storage adapter receive handler, and they can receive from same blob container simultaneously.
-Blob leasing is used as a lock to avoid same blob being received by multiple host instances, which also means:
+Azure Blob storage receive adapter supports high-availability topologies.
+Add multiple host instances into same Azure Blob storage adapter receive handler to receive from same blob container simultaneously.
+Blob leasing is used as a lock to avoid same blob being received by multiple host instances.
+Accordingly:
 - Blobs leased by other processes won't be received by Azure Blob storage adapter.
-- Blobs being received by Azure Blob storage adapter can't be updated, and they are in a leased state.
+- Blobs being received by Azure Blob storage adapter can't be updated while in a leased state.

 Visit [Pessimistic concurrency for blobs ](https://docs.microsoft.com/en-us/azure/storage/common/storage-concurrency#pessimistic-concurrency-for-blobs) to understand more about Azure blob lease.

-Azure Blob storage send adapter like most of other send adapters, provides hight availability for the sending host by just having multiple host instances in the same sending host.
+Azure Blob storage send adapter like most of other send adapters, provides high availability for the sending host by just having multiple host instances in the same sending host.